Food security and nutrition

 We are calling on all donors, governments and key stakeholders to act urgently and save lives by:

-• Providing funds to meet the most urgent humanitarian needs in the world’s worst hunger hotspots and support 50 million people on the brink of famine.
+• Funding urgent humanitarian needs for 50 million people on the brink of famine

-• Prioritising lifesaving responses to hunger that promote equality, keep girls safe from violence and child marriage, keep them in school and ensure their access to sexual and reproductive health services.
+• Prioritising lifesaving responses to hunger that keep girls safe, in school and healthy.

 Share